 For an IMS session request for a Conversational Voice call (originating and terminating), a dedicated bearer for IMS-based voice must be created utilising interaction with dynamic PCC.
 The network must initiate the creation of a dedicated bearer to transport the voice media.
 The dedicated bearer for Conversational Voice must utilise the standardised QCI value of one (1) and have the associated characteristics as specified in 3GPP TS 23.203 [4].

-Since the minimum requirement for the UE is the support of one (1) UM bearer which is used for voice (see Section 7.3.1 and Annex B in 3GPP TS 36.331 [52]), the network must not create more than one dedicated bearer for voice media.
+Since the minimum requirement for the UE is the support of one (1) UM bearer that is used for voice (see section 7.3.1 and Annex B of 3GPP TS 36.331 [52]), the network must not create more than one dedicated bearer for voice media.
 Therefore, the UE and network must be able to multiplex the media streams from multiple concurrent voice sessions.

-- Note 1: A single bearer is used to multiplex the media streams from multiple concurrent voice sessions; this is necessary in some supplementary services (for example CW, CONF). - Note 2: The sharing of a single GBR bearer for voice means that different QCI and/or ARP values are not possible for different voice streams.
+- Note 1: A single bearer is used to multiplex the media streams from multiple concurrent voice sessions; this is necessary in some supplementary services (e.g. CW, CONF). - Note 2: The sharing of a single GBR bearer for voice means that different QCI and/or ARP values are not possible for different voice streams.

-When the UE has an ongoing conversational voice call, the UE must follow the procedures for access domain selection related to "Persistent EPS bearer context" as specified in sections 5.5.3.2.4 and 5.5.3.3.4.3 of Release 10 of 3GPP TS 24.301 [17], sections 5.1.3.1 and L.2A.0 of Release 10 3GPP TS 24.229 [15], and section 8.2 of Release 10 3GPP TS 24.237 [16].
+When the UE has an ongoing conversational voice call, the UE must follow the procedures for access domain selection related to "Persistent EPS bearer context" as specified in sections 5.5.3.2.4 and 5.5.3.3.4.3 of 3GPP Release 10 TS 24.301 [17], sections 5.1.3.1 and L.2A.0 of 3GPP Release 10 TS 24.229 [15], and section 8.2 of 3GPP Release 10 TS 24.237 [16].